Search

 The cash rate has an indirect impact on our costs.
 Put simply, when the cash rate goes up, it becomes more expensive for financial institutions like Great Southern Bank to lend money.

-We review the Rate Breaker Package ‘reference rate’ against the Big 4 banks on every second Tuesday of each month.
+We review the Rate Breaker Package ‘reference rate’ against the Big 4 banks on the second Tuesday of each month.
 As a result, any changes to the Rate Breaker Package reference rate are announced separately and communicated to affected customers via email in the first instance, and then by letter shortly after.

 The rate change detailed above applies to most variable owner-occupied and investor home loans.
 Rate Breaker Package Home Loans get reviewed in line with that product’s specific terms and conditions.